Encrypt-S/kauri-angular/packages/cordova/readme.md

 ## Builds

 1. Perform a prod build in `/packages/kauri-wallet`, this will ensure Cordova has something to build with (it looks to `/packages/kauri-wallet/dist/kauri-wallet/` for the files to build with).
-2. Run `cordova build android` or `cordova build ios` depending on which you want to build
+1. Run `npm run android` or `npm run ios` depending on which you want to build.
+If you want to build both run `npm run all`

 ## Common Issues